os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ## Chapter 3: Study Operations

-This chapter explains how to create a study and how to use all the available parameters of a study, for instance to go through it with the input/output data and how they link altogether, the charts, the documentation, etc.
+This chapter explains how to create a study and how to use all the available parameters of a study, for instance to go through it with the input/output data and how the charts, the documentation and data are organized.

 ### Section 3.1: Create a study